Battle of Nejirozaka

 As Shimazu Yoshihisa pursued a hegemony in Kyūshū, in 1586, Toyotomi Hideyoshi launched an invasion.
 In the twelfth month, at the Battle of Hetsugigawa, Yoshihisa defeated the combined forces of the Toyotomi and Ōtomo clans. Ōtomo Yoshimune temporarily retreated to Buzen Province while the western and central portions of Bungo Province fell almost entirely under the control of the Shimazu clan.

-Meanwhile, after causing Tokugawa Ieyasu to submit to him, in the first month of 1587, Hideyoshi issued a mobilization order for the Conquest of Kyūshū, dispatching armies led by daimyō from the Kinai, the western provinces of the Chūgoku Region, and Shikoku.
+Meanwhile, after causing Tokugawa Ieyasu to submit to him, in the first month of 1587, Hideyoshi issued a mobilization order for the Subjugation of Kyūshū, dispatching armies led by daimyō from the Kinai, the western provinces of the Chūgoku Region, and Shikoku.
 In the third month, forces led by Hideyoshi’s younger brother, Hideyoshi Hidenaga, converged in Kokura in Buzen with forces from Chūgoku including Mōri Terumoto who arrived earlier in addition to Ukita Hideie and Miyabe Keijun.
 The Toyotomi army totaled 100,000 troops.
 Shiga Chikatsugu of Oka Castle (who withstood the earlier invasion of Bungo by the Toyotomi and a subsequent invasion by the Shimazu army), along with Saeki Koresada of Togamure Castle and Yoshioka Myōrin-ni (the widow of Yoshioka Shizuoki) of Tsurusaki Castle, gathered strength, while dogō, or small-scale landowners, of Buzen and Bungo, in addition to Ryūzōji Masaie and Nabeshima Naoshige of Hizen Province, returned to the service of the Toyotomi.

 Concluding there was too much of an imbalance in force strength, Shimazu Yoshihisa aimed to reduce the front lines of the battle.
 Yoshihisa had his younger brother, Shimazu Iehisa, abandon Funai which was occupied after the Battle of Hetsugigawa.
 Iehisa retreated to Matsuo Castle in Bungo, while Iehisa’s older brother, Shimazu Yoshihiro, entered Funai to reinforce defenses.
 Hideyoshi then dispatched Mokuji Ōgo (a monk and diplomat from Mount Kōya) and Isshiki Akihide to propose a settlement, but Yoshihiro did not oblige, electing instead to resist.
 Next, a counterattack by the Ōtomo army led by Saeki Koresada toppled Asahidake Castle located near the provincial border with Hyūga on the route home.
 With the tide against them, on the evening of 3/15, Yoshihiro’s forces fled from Funai Castle and converged with Iehisa from Matsuo Castle in Bungo leading to a withdrawal of the Shimazu army from Bungo.